wp-plugins/st-daily-tip/readme.txt

 8. If *Display Date* is not specified and *Display Day* is specified, the tip will only be shown on that date

 == Changelog ==
+= 1.7 =
+* Added provision to export tips in CSV format

 = 1.6 =
 * Shortcode added to display all previously displayed tips